 Creative Writing (Fall Semester)

-Writing is a way to express thoughts, feelings, and experiences.
+Writing is a way to communicate information and to influence persuasion, but also to express thoughts, feelings, and experiences.
 This can be expressed in many forms such as poetry, short stories, plays, movies, and fictional and non-fictional books.

 English lV: Business Writing (Spring Semester)